section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 ##### Fix WordPress SQLi Attack: Database Clean Up

 A database clean-up is required to fix any possible SQLi on your site's database.
-Here are steps to so as well with the function cheat-sheet.
+Here are steps to do so as well as the function cheatsheet.

 Step 1: Look up all your tables using the command show tables; Look out for a table named Sqlmap.